 HDFC International Life and Re Company Limited (the "Company") was incorporated in Dubai International Financial Centre ("DIFC") as a Company Limited by Shares under the previous Companies Law, DIFC Law No. 2 of 2009, on January 10, 2016, under registration number 2067.
-The Company has now automatically been designated as a Private Company under New Companies Law, DIFC Law no. 5 of 2018 as on the date of its enactment.
+The Company has been designated as a Private Company under the Companies Law, DIFC Law no. 5 of 2018 as on the date of its enactment.
 The Company is regulated by the Dubai Financial Services Authority ("DFSA") and is licensed to undertake life reinsurance business.
 It provides risk-transfer solutions, prudent underwriting solutions and value added services, among others, across individual life, group life and group credit life lines of business.
 The Company currently offers reinsurance solutions in the Gulf Cooperation Council ("GCC") and Middle East & North Africa ("MENA") regions.
 The registered address of the Company is Unit OT 17-30, Level 17, Central Park, Dubai International Financial Centre, PO Box 114603, Dubai, United Arab Emirates.

 The Company is wholly owned by HDFC Life Insurance Company Limited (formerly HDFC Standard Life Insurance Company Limited) ("HDFC Life" or "Holding Company").
 The registered address of the Holding Company is 13th Floor, Lodha Excelus, Apollo Mills Compound, N.M.
 Joshi Road, Mumbai, India.
 Established in 2000, HDFC Life is one of India's leading life insurers, offering a range of individual and group insurance solutions that meet various customer needs such as Protection, Pension, Savings, Investment, Annuity and Health.
-HDFC Life Insurance Company Limited (formerly HDFC Standard Life Insurance Company Limited) is formed as a joint venture between Housing Development Finance Corporation Limited ('HDFC Limited') and Standard Life Aberdeen plc (formerly known as Standard Life plc), global investment company.
+HDFC Life Insurance Company Limited (formerly HDFC Standard Life Insurance Company Limited) is formed as a joint venture between Housing Development Finance Corporation Limited ("HDFC Limited") and Standard Life Aberdeen plc (formerly known as Standard Life plc), global investment company.

-In December 2018, the Company has been assigned a long-term insurer financial strength rating of "BBB" with a stable outlook by S&P Global Ratings.
+In December 2018, S&P Global Ratings have assigned the Company a long-term insurer financial strength rating of "BBB" with a stable outlook.
+In December 2019, S&P Global Ratings reaffirmed long-term insurer financial strength rating of "BBB" while maintaining the outlook as "Stable".